Code-Institute-Submissions/Passion4film-Milestone_Project-4_JanResub/README.md

 ### Frameworks, Libraries & Programs Used

 -   [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/) I used Bootstrap's framework for the styling and for responsivness on mobiles.
+-   [AWS](https://aws.amazon.com/?nc2=h_lg) I used AWS S3 to store and display my product images.
+-   [Stripe](https://stripe.com/en-gb) Stripe payments are how the orders are taken and webhooks sent/received to take the payment and create the order on the datatbase.
 -   [Heroku](https://www.heroku.com/home) Heroku is where the site is deployed.
--   [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the 'Satisfy' font into the style.css file which is used on all pages throughout the project.
+-   [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the 'Nunito' font into the base.css file which is used on all pages throughout the project.
 -   [Font Awesome:](https://fontawesome.com/) Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 -   [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git.
 -   [Git:](https://git-scm.com/) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.